Levantine archaeology: Damage to archaeological sites

 proposed for the inscription of properties on the List of World Heritage in Danger as they apply to both 'ascertained danger' and 'potential danger'."

 Work carried out by the Islamic Waqf since the late 1990s to convert two ancient underground structures into a large new mosque on the Temple Mount/Haram al-Sharif damaged archaeological artifacts in Solomon's Stables and Huldah Gates areas.
 From October 1999 to January 2000, the Waqf authorities in Jerusalem opened an emergency exit to the newly renovated underground mosque, in the process digging a pit measuring 18000 sqft and 36 ft deep.
 The Israel Antiquities Authority (IAA) expressed concern over the damage sustained to Muslim-period structures within the compound as a result of the digging.
 Jon Seligman, a Jerusalem District archaeologist told Archaeology magazine that, "It was clear to the IAA that an emergency exit [at the Marwani Mosque] was necessary, but in the best situation, salvage archaeology would have been performed first."
-Seligman also said that the lack of archeological supervision "has meant a great loss to all of humanity.
-It was an archeological crime.".

-Some Israeli archaeologists also charged that archaeological material dating to the First Temple Period (c.
+Seligman also said that the lack of archaeological supervision "has meant a great loss to all of humanity.
+It was an archeological crime.".Some Israeli archaeologists also charged that archaeological material dating to the First Temple Period (c.
 960-586 BCE) was destroyed when the thousands of tons of ancient fill from the site were dumped into the Kidron Valley, as well as into Jerusalem's municipal garbage dump, where it mixed with the local garbage, making it impossible to conduct archaeological examination.
 They further contended that the Waqf was deliberately removing evidence of Jewish remains.
-For example, Dr. Eilat Mazar told Ynet news that the actions by the Waqf were linked to the routine denials of the existence of the Jerusalem Temples by senior officials of the Palestinian Authority.
+For example, Eilat Mazar told Ynet news that the actions by the Waqf were linked to the routine denials of the existence of the Jerusalem Temples by senior officials of the Palestinian Authority.
 She stated that, "They want to turn the whole of the Temple Mount into a mosque for Muslims only.
 They don't care about the artifacts or heritage on the site."
 However, Seligman and Gideon Avni, another Israeli archaeologist, told Archaeology magazine that while the fill did indeed contain shards from the First Temple period, they were located in originally unstratified fill and therefore lacked any serious archaeological value.